hsahovic/reinforcement-learning-pokemon-bot/README.md

 ## What is implemented

+### Base player classes

 - Base `PlayerNatework` class.
 Responsible for managing player network interaction (eg. send and receive messages to the server) with as many utilities as deemed useful
 - Base `Player` class.
 Responsible for common player mecanisms.
 In particular, it can challenge and receive challenges.

-- `RandomRandomBattlePlayer`.
-A player playing random battles in a random fashion.
-And it works !
+### Environment

 - `Battle` class.
 Stores information on a battle as it goes on.
 - `Pokemon` class.
 Stores information on pokemons during the battle.
+- `Move` class.
+Stores information on moves.

+**This work is considered as good enough** ; there is a lot of things to be done and extended, but the current focus of the project is on implementing a first working battling AI based on the current environment.
+In particular, please **do not change the API** or the dict returned by **dic_state** without discussing it extensively beforehand.

+This is valid until we create a first working bot.
+The only exception to this rule regards *battle parsing and callbacks*.

+### Players

+- `RandomRandomBattlePlayer`.
+A player playing random battles in a random fashion.
+And it works !
+- `MLRandomBattlePlayer`.
+Right now, it does not do anything particular.

 ## Next steps

-- Connect our classes to existing databases.
-- Store fighting data.
-- Refactor random moves to use vector output converted to instructions
-- `import keras` hehehe

-Once this is done, we can start thinking about ML :)

-## To Do

-- Manage form transforms in Pokemons
+- Set up a proper ML envrionnement with easy-to-use data storage and fetching features.
+- IT'S TIME TO MACHINE LEARN, BABY !

 ## Acknowledgements